danielfroz/knowledgebase-rag-demo/INSTALLATION.md

 Open your web browser and go to the following address: http://localhost:3000

+# Problems & Troubleshooting

+If you encounter errors or if the backend service takes a long time to start, you may have an invalid connection string or have not configured your Atlas cluster to accept connections from your computer.

+Ensure that your _Network Access_ settings in your Atlas project allow connections from your current IP address.

+**Note**: Be aware that VPNs can rotate IP addresses, potentially causing network delays or timeouts after several days of testing.
+Regularly check and update your Network Access settings.

 # Customizing Database Name

 In case that you want to change the database name, replacing the default `knowledgebase` with something else, just edit the file: `back/src/inits/Repos.ts`.
 You shall see the line as following: